-The VU meter and the left Input LED bargraph are linked and both indicate the main signal (the selected Input, post Gain & Filter) at the point set by the status of the Post Insert switch:
+The VU meter and the left Input LED bargraph are linked and both indicate the main signal () skellipt pot () At the point set by the status of the Post Insert switch:

 - Post Insert Switch Off The VU and Input LEDs indicate the signal level at the Insert Send connector.
 This will also be the Main O/P when the Insert switch is off. - Post Insert Switch On The VU and Input LEDs now indicate the signal level at the Insert Return connector.
 This will also be the Main O/P when the Insert switch is on.